 A total of twelve Korean BBQ restaurants in Houston were reviewed and of those, six met our criteria of having more than 200 reviews while passing the Fakespot fake reviews test.

-Based on this distribution, the top three have confidently secured their position and unless something drastic happens they won't be losing it.
+The top three have confidently secured their position and unless something drastic happens they won’t be losing it.
 Looking at the larger picture, Lucky Palace would be 17th best in Los Angeles for Korean BBQ, 4th best in New York City and 2nd best in Chicago.
-That's pretty impressive for how relatively small the Korean food scene is in Houston.
+That’s pretty impressive for how relatively small the Korean food scene is in Houston.

 There are about twelve Korean BBQ restaurants in Houston, which is just as big as Chicago’s Korean BBQ scene and a quarter of the LA Korean BBQ scene.